... Skip to main content

 What happens to a person charged with domestic assault?

-Typically, someone charged with a domestic assault offence is kept in jail for a bail hearing to determine if they can be released from jail (with or without supervision) and to decide what rules they must follow until their court case is concluded.
-The police can hold someone they have arrested in jail for a bail hearing whether or not the person accused of domestic assault is otherwise an upstanding citizen without a previous criminal history.
-Those charged with domestic assault are also likely to face strict bail conditions which will likely restrict their ability to have contact with the complainant, even if the complainant wishes to have contact with them.
+Typically, someone charged with a domestic assault offence is held in custody for a bail hearing to determine whether they can be released from jail (with or without supervision) and to set conditions they must follow until their case is resolved.
+The police can hold a person for a bail hearing even if they have no prior criminal history.
+Bail conditions in domestic assault cases are almost always strict and will generally prohibit contact with the complainant — even when the complainant wants that contact to continue.

-The person accused of domestic assault may also be required to remain away from their family residence, regardless of legal ownership, if the complainant continues to reside there.
-Typically, these bail conditions can remain in place for as long as the criminal charge is before the court unless it is modified by the judge or the Crown Attorney.
+The accused may also be required to stay away from the family home, regardless of who owns it, if the complainant is still living there.
+Those conditions stay in place for the life of the charge unless a judge or the Crown agrees to modify them.

 How can I change my bail conditions?

-It is sometimes possible to change the conditions of bail to permit contact between the complainant and the accused person or to allow the accused person to return home before their criminal case is completed.
-The process to change bail conditions can often be lengthy, complex and costly unless the Crown Attorney agrees to the change.
-Several strategies can be used to increase an accused person’s chances of having their bail conditions changed.
-For details on how to change a bail condition read: How Can I Change My Bail Conditions? or call Daniel Brown Law to arrange a consultation.
+It is sometimes possible to change bail conditions to permit contact between the complainant and the accused, or to allow the accused to return home before the criminal case is resolved.
+The process can be lengthy, complex and costly unless the Crown agrees to the change.
+Several strategies can be used to improve the chances of having bail conditions varied.
+For details, read: How Can I Change My Bail Conditions? or call Daniel Brown Law to arrange a consultation.

 What are possible defences against domestic assault charges?

 There are several legal defences available to challenge domestic assault charges.
-A skilled defence lawyer will assess all possible legal defences to determine which defences are available in the unique circumstances of each case.
+A skilled defence lawyer will assess all possible legal defences to determine which ones apply to the specific facts of the case.

 No Assault Occurred: